 This oil for hair growth also possesses some antimicrobial properties.
 However, more research is needed to determine their effect on common scalp problems.

-This formulation is one of the best rosemary oils for hair growth, as it combines the DHT-inhibiting effect of rosemary oil with argan oil which regulates sebum production and almond oil which promotes hair elasticity [7].
+This formulation is one of the best rosemary oils for hair growth, as it combines the DHT-inhibiting effect of rosemary oil with argan oil for hair.
+This regulates sebum production.
+It also contains almond oil which promotes hair elasticity [7].

 A study conducted on 76 male patients with androgenetic alopecia showed a 40% mean hair count increase after 24 weeks of treatment with pumpkin seed oil capsules [4].
 However, more research is needed to determine whether a topical application would have the same result in producing thicker hair.